codefresh-io/plugins/docs/plugin.md

 ```
 kube-deploy/
   plugin.yaml         # A YAML file containing information about the plugin
-  LICENSE             # OPTIONAL: A plain text file containing the license for the chart
+  LICENSE             # OPTIONAL: A plain text file containing the license for the plugin
   README.md           # OPTIONAL: A human-readable README file
   NOTES.md            # OPTIONAL: A plain text file containing short usage notes
 ```